Skip to main content

 Verify

-After saving your domain model changes, open a powersheet document.
+After saving your data model changes, open a powersheet document.
 You should now see:

 • Properties with readable: false are not displayed as columns